CoronavirusChoose quieter times and routes to travel

 Travel guidance for schools

-- A full service on our existing schoolday-only routes (routes generally numbered 600-699)
+- There is a full service on our existing schoolday-only routes (routes generally numbered 600-699)

-The full details of planned additional services and routes operating with buses signed as a 'school service' are available on our bus changes webpage.
+The full details of planned additional services and routes operating with buses signed as a 'school service' are available on our bus changes page.

 Safe travel across the public transport network